What Michigan Landlords Need to Know About the New Rental Inspection Legislation

 - Seek the tenant’s consent via a written letter to them at the outset of their lease agreement; or

 - Seek the consent within the lease agreement itself, whereby the act of the tenant signing the lease is considered their consent.

-On the other hand, if a landlord elects option (2), the lease would include a term that would state that the tenant, by signing the lease, is giving their consent for the rental inspection.
-One benefit of this approach is it may put less of an administration burden on the property staff since they would not have to maintain a record of consenting tenants.
+If a landlord elects option (3), the lease would include a term that would state that the tenant, by signing the lease, is giving their consent for the rental inspection.
+This approach may put less of an administration burden on the property staff since they would not have to maintain a record of consenting tenants.
 It also may keep the landlord in relatively good terms with the local inspector, which may be beneficial.
 With that said, the local inspectors still need to be mindful of the tenant’s Fourth Amendment rights as supported by the new legislation.

 Finally, although the law does not specifically address rentals of manufactured homes, the homes themselves should still be considered as dwellings under the law.
 As such, if the home is rented, in addition to the site itself, these changes in the law may also apply.

 The Bottom Line: As with any new law, it may take years to see the full impact of the change.
 However, for the immediate future, the landlord’s relationship with their respective municipality should be the primary factor in how it wants to act in light of this amended legislation.